 The New York Times has a story about encouraging doctors to admit their own mistakes.
 The UCLA surgeon who wrote the article does not contend that admitting medical mistakes should take the place of civil accountability.
-In fact, she suggests – as some recent literature has indicated – that being forthcoming about medical errors may decrease the number of medical malpractice lawsuits.
+In fact, she suggests – as some recent literature has showed – that being forthcoming about medical errors may decrease the number of medical malpractice lawsuits.

-The reality is humans go to great lengths to avoid responsibility.
+The reality is humans go to substantial lengths to avoid responsibility.
 Usually, even in adults, it is some version of the argument my son uses when he pushed his little brother last night: “It is not my fault because he wasn’t listening to me.”
-The “it is really safer if you don’t hold me responsible” is just slightly more sophisticated version of this argument.
+The “it is really safer if you don’t hold me responsible” is just a slightly more sophisticated version of this argument.